Working with Components

 Determine the purpose and functionality of the component.

-Based on , classify the component into one of the atomic design categories: atoms, molecules, organisms, templates, or pages.
+Based on the atomic design methodology, classify the component into one of the atomic design categories: atoms, molecules, organisms, templates, or pages.

 Test the component (refer to the "How to Write Unit Tests" section below).